Child marriage and education: The blackboard wins over the bridal altar

 As children become teenagers, they typically experience greater stress as their social worlds and bodies change, and many people who develop disorders such as anxiety or depression do so at this time.
 “Climate change is turning up the heat on this pressure-cooker life stage by increasing the frequency, intensity and duration of weather-related stressors such as drought, heat waves, cyclones and floods,” write Vergunst and Berry.
 “Exposure to such events is linked to increased risk of PTSD, anxiety and depression, which compromise long-term mental health resilience.”
 This can be exacerbated by other physical effects of climate change, such as disrupted sleep due to a heat wave, and such factors “can impede the healthy transition to adulthood and damage long-term social and economic prospects.”

 Education is one of the best tools for ending poverty.
 According to UNESCO, if all students in low-income countries had just basic reading skills (nothing else), an estimated 171 million people could escape extreme poverty.
 If all adults completed secondary education, we could cut the global poverty rate by more than half.
-However, the effects of climate change on the education systems of many low-income countries mean that these goals may become further out of reach, fuelling an intergenerational cycle of poverty.
+However, the effects of climate change on the education systems of many low-income countries mean that these goals may become further out of reach, fueling an intergenerational cycle of poverty.

 Concern’s work is grounded in the belief that all children have a right to a quality education.
 We have brought quality education to villages that are off the grid, engaged local community leaders to find solutions to keep girls in school, and provided mentorship and training for teachers.